0

 We also added a bit of a radius to both the outside and inside edges.
 This makes them a bit easier to slide and less prone to chunking than square-edged wheels, and makes them last longer.

-They come in three durometers: 78a, 81a, and 83a.
 Use the softer 78a to get more grip and a more plush feel on rough surfaces.
 Use the harder 81a to get more slide and faster speeds on smooth surfaces.
-Use the hardest 83a for park and bowl riding and the easiest slides.
+Use the hardest 84a for park and bowl riding and the easiest slides.

-I’m a big fan of Orangatang Love Handles and I find them to be the closest comparison to Surfskate Love 65mm surfskate wheels.
+I’m a big fan of Orangatang Love Handles.
+I find them to be the closest comparison to Surfskate Love 65mm surfskate wheels.

 They’re fast, grippy, smooth, and nimble — everything you want in a surfskate wheel.